 Soils in built-up areas are often polluted even when they do not appear to be.
 This is especially true for places that have a history of industrial or manufacturing activities.
 The major causes of contamination of urban soil include improper disposal of waste materials, chemicals used in building and manufacturing, the use of pesticides and herbicides, and oil spills from tanks, machinery, and vehicles.
 If there is an abandoned underground oil tank on your property, it could also be a key source of contamination.

 Major soil contaminants

-The most common contaminants in urban soil areas are hydrocarbons (petroleum and fuel residue), pesticides, herbicides, fungicides, solvents and heavy metals like lead, mercury, arsenic and cadmium.
-Of these, lead is the most harmful to heath.
+The most common contaminants in urban soil areas are hydrocarbons (petroleum and fuel residue), pesticides, herbicides, fungicides, solvents and heavy metals like lead, mercury, arsenic, and cadmium.
+Of these, lead is the most harmful to health.
 The widespread use of leaded paint and leaded gasoline before the mid-1980s is one of the major reasons for lead contamination in urban soils.
 Soil contamination usually leads to air and water contamination also.

 Effects of soil contamination on health